Public Health, MPH

 - DeadlinesThere are no official deadlines for the MPH program.
 We admit students in all three semesters; Spring, Summer and Fall, on a ‘rolling basis.’
 We recommend you apply at least 6 weeks prior to the onset of the semester you intend on being admitted to to ensure enough time to process your application and get acclimated to University systems and procedures in advance of your first semester.

 Students enrolled in the Master of Public Health program will complete 42 credit hours during the course of their studies.
-Cost estimates below are calculated based on 2021-2022 rates.
 Additional cost details and OSU’s tuition and fee estimator are available on the Bursar website.